CHIP / CHIP Perinatal

 The Children’s Health Insurance Program (CHIP Perinatal) Perinatal Program provides services to unborn children of non-Medicaid eligible women.
 Unborn children will be eligible from conception and, once enrolled, they will receive 12 months of continuous eligibility.

 To register for training sessions, please call (210) 358-6030 or email email@example.com.

-For additional information visit Health & Human Services.
+For additional information about the CHIP and CHIP Perinatal Programs, please visit Health & Human Services using the link below.

-Access our library of benefits and resources available to our members from our Resources.
+Access our library of resources, forms, and other information available to our Providers.

 Community First values each participating provider in our network.
 This Provider Manual has been designed to provide you with the information you need when treating a CHIP Member.
 It also contains links to helpful exhibits and forms, information regarding administrative procedures, medical management procedures and programs, and quality improvement programs.
 This manual is reviewed periodically and may be changed as needed.

 Our CHIP Provider Manual and other materials are available in print, free of charge, and mailed within 5 days.
 Contact your Provider Relations Representative or call 210-358-6294 for a printed copy.

 Community First does not require a referral for a Member to see a specialist.
 Some specialist’s offices may require or prefer to have a referral.
 Members should ask their PCP to confirm with the specialist if a referral is needed from the PCP to be seen.

 If the specialist is not-network, Community First will work to complete a Letter of Agreement (LOA)/Single Case Agreement with the non-network specialist.
 These LOA/Single Case Agreements can be for one or several visits and lengths of time depending on the medical necessity as determined by Community First.